Internet laws pledged as firms snub talks

 He admitted self-policing had not worked and legislation was needed.

-But he did not answer questions about what it would take for companies to be hit with huge fines.
+But Labour's Tom Watson said the government had "squandered" chances to "get tough on the tech giants".

-He told BBC One's Andrew Marr show, presented by Emma Barnett, that the government "just don't know" how many children of the millions using using social media were not old enough for an account and he was "very worried" about age verification.
+Mr Hancock told BBC One's Andrew Marr Show, presented by Emma Barnett, that the government "just don't know" how many children of the millions using using social media were not old enough for an account and he was "very worried" about age verification.

 Asked what the threshold would be for firms to be hit with fines, in terms of underage children on certain platforms, he said: "I'm not going to give a figure because we are going to consult on it."

-He told the programme he "hopes we get to a position" where all users of social media users has to have their age verified.
+He told the programme he hopes "we get to a position" where all users of social media have to get their age verified.

-Code of conducts would be examined he said as existing "terms of reference" were often not enforced properly.
+Codes of conduct would be examined he said as existing "terms of reference" were often not enforced properly.
 Asked how many of the 14 firms invited to attend government talks had showed up, he replied: "Four."

 He said: "One of the problems we have got is that we engage with Facebook, Google and Twitter and they get all of the press, they get all of the complaints in the public debate but there's now actually a far greater number of social media platforms like musical.ly.